joewalker/serverdom/README.md

 ServerDOM is an implementation of the DOM in JavaScript that lives on the server rather than in the browser.

+ServerDOM uses tautologistics node-htmlparser to do the nasty work of HTML parsing.

 Why?
 ----